mgedmin/gitlab-trace/README.rst

     gitlab-trace: show the status/trace of a GitLab CI pipeline/job.

     positional arguments:
       PIPELINE-ID           select a GitLab CI pipeline by ID (default: the last pipeline of a git branch)
       JOB-NAME              select a GitLab CI pipeline job by name NTH-JOB-OF-THAT-NAME  select n-th GitLab CI pipeline job by this name (default: the last one)

-    optional arguments:
+    options:
       -h, --help            show this help message and exit --version             show program's version number and exit -v, --verbose         print more information
       --debug               print even more information, for debugging -g NAME, --gitlab NAME
                             select configuration section in ~/.python-gitlab.cfg
       -p ID, --project ID   select GitLab project ('group/project' or the numeric ID)
       --job ID              show the trace of GitLab CI job with this ID -b NAME, --branch NAME, --ref NAME
                             show the last pipeline of this git branch (default: